dev-guy/phoenix-ash-svelte-flowbite/README.md

 ## TODO

-The version of esbuild (0.16->0.17) should be upgraded but this requires replacing the use of 'watch' in dev.exs.
+The version of esbuild should be upgraded (using 0.16.17, current version is 0.17.x) but it requires replacing the use of 'watch' in dev.exs.

 ## References